consumer forums consumerforums Total Bank Charges Returned : £16595128 to 9717 people. The Consumer Forums

 Mark this letter with the subject "LETTER BEFORE ACTION"

 You must give them a time limit.
-I'd give them 28 days to correct it, I think they have a statutory time limit under the Data Protection Act of 26 days or so to correct it.
+I'd give them 28 days to correct it, I think they have a statutory time limit under the DPA of 26 days or so to correct it.

 Send it recorded at least, I always use Special Delivery and get a signature, that costs £4.10.
 The choice is yours.